 The List of Deadly Sickness That Can Be Treated Using CRISPR Technology

-In China, Hangzhou Cancer Hospital is testing the potential of the gene editing tool in patients with advanced cancer of the esophagus.
-This is one of the first and most advanced CRISPR clinical trials currently running and cancer-disease could be where the first applications of CRISPR could happen.
+In China, Hangzhou Cancer Hospital is testing the potential of the gene-editing tool in patients with advanced cancer of the esophagus.
+This is one of the first and most advanced CRISPR clinical trials.
+And cancer-disease could be where the first applications of CRISPR could happen.
 The tests at the Chinese hospital Hospital started with the extraction of T cells from the patient.
-Using CRISPR, the cells are modified to remove the gene that encodes for a receptor called PD-1 that some tumors are able to bind to and instruct the immune system not to attack.
+By using CRISPR, the cells are modified to remove the gene that encodes for a receptor called PD-1 that some tumors are able to bind to and instruct the immune system not to attack.
 The cells are then reinfused into the patient with a higher capacity to attack tumor cells.

 Scientists in Japan have used CRISPR-Cas9 technology to stop human immunodeficiency virus type 1 (HIV-1) replication in latently infected T cells that can’t be controlled using existing drug treatments.
 The team at Kobe University used CRISPR/Cas9 to remove two regulatory genes of HIV-1 genes, tat, and rev, which causes 95 percent of HIV infections – within infected human cell lines, and so stop further production of the virus.
 This was repeated in each of the six major subtypes of HIV-1.
 The team said there were also no off-target effects seen from the genome editing, and it did not affect the survival of the cultured cells.

 Although advances have meant that HIV has gone from being a deadly disease to a chronic condition manageable with drug treatment, there is no cure as the virus can sit in dormant reservoirs within cells.
 It does this by incorporating itself within the chromosomes of a patient’s cells.
 As soon as treatment is stopped, the virus rebounds, and so drug therapy must be lifelong.